OST Publications Bookstore

 All Access Print And Ebook Bundle

-From now until December 31, 2018, OST Publications is offering an all access bundle of our print and ebook titles for a single price.
-This bundle includes one copy each of Detailing Track and Diesel Locomotive Modeling Techniques, the entire 12 volume collection of The Missing Conversation along with Modern Freight Car Series, Vol. One, Covered Hoppers.
-That’s two print books and 13 ebooks all for a substantial savings over the single copy price.
+OST Publications’ all access bundle of our print and ebook titles for a single price.
+This bundle includes one print copy each of Detailing Track and Diesel Locomotive Modeling Techniques, the entire 12 volume ebook collection of The Missing Conversation along with Modern Freight Car Series, Vol. One, Covered Hoppers ebook.
+That’s two print books and 13 ebooks all for a substantial savings over purchasing them at the single copy price.

 Shipping is calculated at checkout.
 Indiana residents are subject to state sales tax.

 This book covers the process of handlaying model track using examples from my quarter-inch scale layout.
 You will learn how to model the details and weathering of full-size track along with the rest of the right-of-way.
 The techniques and understanding in this book apply to any scale and brand of track.
 Detailing Track pairs well with Volume 07 of The Missing Conversation.
 You can get both in a specially priced bundle.

 Tony Sissons turns a garden variety model into a show-stopper.
 Each chapter is a mini-tutorial in its own right with techniques that are applicable to any model in any scale.
 You will learn how to evaluate a project, how to modify and scratch build the details you need along with extensive coverage of his weathering process.
 The book comes in both print and ebook form.
 It also comes in a bundled offer that includes both formats.

 Diesel Locomotive Modeling Techniques Print and Ebook Bundle

 The Missing Conversation Vol 1-12 Ebook Series

 Layout design is a confusing, intimidating process for many of us.
 Okay, for all of us.
 We start by thinking in terms of the track plan; measuring the space to see how much we can fit into it.
 Then the compromises start coming as reality intrudes on our visions of empire.